 Other favorite activities of Pete’s were fishing with his wife, siblings, cousins, nieces and nephews on Lake Minaki, Flin Flon and Jan Lake, or on the ice at Lake of the Woods.
 Pete also enjoyed traveling to Wyoming with his family and was fortunate enough to travel abroad with family to Vietnam to visit his son, Corey, while he lived there.
 He also traveled to Germany, Norway and Sweden to explore family heritage, visit with past exchange students and sightsee.

 Pete was a caring man with a giving spirit.
 Even in his passing, Pete has chosen to help others by participating in the University of Minnesota Medical School’s Anatomy Bequest Program, which supports high quality education for future health professionals and continued advancements in medical care through research.

 Pete is survived by his wife, Paulette of 46 years; their two children, Corey (Ketsarin) Christianson, and Brett Christianson; sisters, Dolores Danielson, Sonia Foster; brother James (Carol) Christianson; sisters and brothers-in-law, Diann and Curt Hauger, Karen and Kim Messelt, JoAnn and Steve Brandt; grandchildren, Jasmine Christianson and Nils Christianson; and several nieces, nephews and many cousins.

 He was preceded in death by his parents; sister, Joyce Kringlund; brothers-in-law, Don Kringlund, Ray Danielson, and George Foster; parents-in-law, Paul and Edna Harms; and niece, Margaret Foster.

 I lieu of flowers, please donate to Walk to Remember to support families with loved ones living with dementia.

-To send flowers to David "Pete" Christianson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of David "Pete" Christianson, please visit our floral store.